csc-training/hpc-python/docs/mooc/using-compiled-code/creating-cython-modules.md

 gcc -pthread -shared ...
 ~~~

-where the --inplace option places the C-extension in current directory.
+where the `--inplace` option places the C-extension in the current directory.
-The end result is a .so file containing the C-extension which can be imported
+The end result is a .so file containing the C-extension that can be imported
 and used just the same as the pure Python module:

 ~~~python